gluobe/container-workshop/Lab 1 - Install Docker/README.md

 >Package 2:docker-1.12.6-71.git3e8e77d.el7.centos.1.x86_64 already installed and latest version

 It's already installed!
+This is because we already clustered your system with an Openshift Master earlier.
+We disconnected this instance from it for now and will be reconnecting it later.
+For future reference, installing Docker is (most of the time) as easy as doing a `yum install`!

 ## Task 2: Configuration

 Look at the docker service status.
-It's disabled (it won't start up on server start up) and inactive (not currently running).
+Make sure it's running and enabled so it starts up on a reboot.
 ```
 systemctl status docker
 ```